shivuslr41/grpc-tester/README.md

 - [karate-grpc](https://github.com/pecker-io/karate-grpc)

 ## Support the project!
-Please give a ⭐️ if you like the project!
+If you like the project, consider giving a ⭐️!
 It draws more attention to the project, which helps us improve it even faster.